What are SAP Session?

 - Internal Session

 Now, SAP has given you three different environments.
-These are nothing but User session.
-As soon, you have opened SAP GUI, you have logged into a User session.
-And now you have logged in into ISD, i.e. for Development.
-At this scenario, you have also logged in into ABAP session.
-Now, you have opened SE38 transaction to make a report, so now you have logged in into Internal Session.
+These are nothing but user sessions.
+As soon, you have opened SAP GUI, you have logged into a user session.
+And now you have logged in to ISD, i.e. for development.
+In this scenario, you have also logged in to the ABAP session.
+Now, you have opened the SE38 transaction to make a report, so now you have logged in to the internal session.

 If you have understood the sessions, then we can proceed with the definitions.